Sylius/Sylius/docs/api/carts.rst

 .. warning::

     Remember, that it doesn't replicate the environment of shop usage.
-It is more like an admin part of cart creation, which will allow you to manage cart from the admin perspective.
+It is more like an admin part of cart creation, which will allow you to manage the cart from the admin perspective.
 ShopAPI is still an experimental concept.

 .. code-block:: bash